Omnistac/zedux/docs/guides/zeroConfiguration.md

 ### Isolated state

 Even small applications will often find pieces of state that are totally isolated from the rest of the application.
+Isolated stores handle isolated state just beautifully.
+App size aside.
 A form is the glaring example here:

 ```javascript
 import { createStore } from 'zedux'